Quantitative Tightening: The Road Ahead

 Over ten years later, the story remained similar.
 Few nations had significant room to reduce interest rates at the outset of Covid, meaning “unconventional monetary policy” was relied heavily upon.
 Since March 2020, in the UK alone, £450bn worth of bonds were purchased through QE, helping to stabilize financial markets and keep borrowing costs low.
 At the same time, the unprecedented liquidity it provided contributed to a sharp increase in asset prices, causing negative distributional effects.

 With economies opening up post-Covid, and the inflationary pressure that came with it, central banks have already decided to stop reinvesting maturing assets.
 Quantitative easing seems to be making way for quantitative tightening.
 What impact will this have on financial markets and the wider economy?
-We’ll be joined by Frances Coppola to discuss the future of this not-so-unconventional monetary policy.

 Frances Coppola